watson-developer-cloud/go-sdk/Migration-V2.md

 Version `2.0.0` of the Go SDK now includes an alternate version of each operation belonging to the service, named `<operation>WithContext`.
 This alternate function allows you to pass in a `context.Context` parameter while invoking the operation.
 The `context.Context` parameter can be used to specify a timeout, or cancel an in-flight request.
 Details about `context.Context` can be found [here](https://golang.org/pkg/context).

-Internally, the Go SDK uses these functions for all operations, but the regular function provides the background context as a default.

 ### Automatic Retries

 All service structs can be configured to retry HTTP methods in the event of an error.